CiscoDevNet/terraform-provider-intersight/website/docs/r/sdaaci_connection_detail.html.markdown

 layout: "intersight"
 page_title: "Intersight: intersight_sdaaci_connection_detail"
 description: |-
-        Peer connection details for each connection.
+        Peer connection details for all connections.

 ---

 # Resource: intersight_sdaaci_connection_detail
-Peer connection details for each connection.
+Peer connection details for all connections.
 ## Argument Reference
 The following arguments are supported:
 * `account_moid`:(string)(ReadOnly) The Account ID for this managed object.